sojourn-13/sojourn-station/docs/CONTRIBUTING.md

 ---

+### Do not use colon operator
-Using colon operator (:) for object property and procs access is generally inadvisable.
+Using colon operator (:) for object property and procs access is not allowed.
+Dot operator is preferred.

 **_Good:_**